High School Specific FAQs

 - Will my child be able to participate in a dual enrollment program?

-Probably not.
-Current dual enrollment laws discriminate against private school students.
-Public colleges and universities are only required to enter into articulation agreements with private schools in their geographic area, and they can (and do) charge private schools for their students' dual enrollment tuition.
-However, if your local college will make exceptions, and your child is enrolled in our High School Diploma Program, then he or she may be able to participate in a dual enrollment program.
+Maybe.
+Public colleges and universities are only required to enter into articulation agreements with private schools in their geographic area.
+However, if your local college will make an exception, and your child is enrolled in our High School Diploma Program, then he or she may be able to participate in a dual enrollment program.
 Learn More

 - Do you provide transcripts?

 We maintain and provide transcripts for students enrolled in our High School Diploma Program.
+Students taking courses at FLVS are able to access their transcripts directly from FLVS.
 Learn More